pritamfocal/Documents/api-authentification.md

            clientSecret:"Client Secrete you got from us"
            apiKey:"key that we will change once a month and you will get updated apiKey from this API responce only" hashKey:"Some user unique identifier"
+           scope:"check scope values below"
         }

+> **Note**:

+        scope=upload
+        scope=readReports
+        scope=deleteReports
+        scope=deleteAccount

+      hashKey: this is Generated using hash and it will be unque to perticular user in you'r system.
+Either you can use your user's id or mail address and once you hash it we will not know what is it.
+This is helpul if you want to know the pertical user's reports and his activities in our system.

 - The Responce you will get from above request will be